-The proposed development will maintain the overall drainage pattern by ultimately discharging runoff into the City of San Juan Capistrano storm drain system at Del Obispo and Camino Capistrano, tributary to San Juan Creek (an engineered channel), then ultimately into the Pacific Ocean.
+The proposed development will maintain the overall drainage pattern by ultimately discharging runoff into the City of San Juan Capistrano storm drain system at Del Obispo near the south side of the existing Marie Callendar's, then continuing south to the San Juan Creek (an engineered channel), then ultimately into the Pacific Ocean.
 See the project's Drainage Study for more details.